Boris Johnson slams Ulez expansion he set up as mayor - ExBulletin

 The new borders will reach Buckinghamshire, Essex, Hertfordshire, Kent and Surrey.

-The Tory-led councils challenged the decision at a High Court hearing this week and are awaiting Judge Swifts’ ruling.
+Conservative-led councils challenged that decision at a High Court hearing this week and is awaiting Judge Swifts’ decision.

 There have been calls from other Labor MPs, such as Clive Efford and Jon Cruddas, to delay the expansion and improve its associated scrapping scheme.